tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     stable loci with respect to different stability parameters, and study the Kleinian An and Dn cases in detail.

-Hernandez, Symmetries of Grothendieck rings in representation theory: http://arxiv.org/abs/2501.03024
+Hernandez, _Symmetries of Grothendieck rings in representation theory_: http://arxiv.org/abs/2501.03024

     A broad overview on representation theory of Lie groups, Lie algebras, monoidal categories, Grothendieck rings, and categorification.